Rahul-Sahani04/MikoChan-Telegram-Bot-V2/README.md

 <br/>
 <br/>

-Thank you for choosing the Amazing Project MikoChan!
+Thank you for choosing the Amazing Project MikoChan V2!
 We hope you find it captivating and exhilarating.
 Enjoy Anime! 😄✨